Maxim (philosophy): Deontological ethics

 Also, an action is said to have "moral worth" if the maxim upon which the agent acts cites the purpose of conforming to a moral requirement.
 That is, a person's action has moral worth when he does his duty purely for the sake of duty, or does the right thing for the right reason.
 Kant himself believed that it is impossible to know whether anyone's action has ever had moral worth.
 It might appear to someone that he has acted entirely "from duty", but this could always be an illusion of self-interest: of wanting to see oneself in the best, most noble light.
 This indicates that agents are not always the best judges of their own maxims or motives.

+In the modern era other pragamatic philosophers have noted that moral maxims need not be absolute or categorical in nature to function as the basis of a rational deontological ethical theory.
+Contingent Pacifists, for example, have argued that while the use of violence may be permissible in certain purely theoretical cases, a moral maxim prohibiting the use of warfare and violence is applicable within the context of the empirical conditions associated with the practice of modern warfare.
+By recognizing that the large scale systemic violence associated with waging war is morally unacceptable within that unique context, it is possible to argue in favor of a pragmatic form of pacifism without appealing to a categorical prohibition against waging war.
+Included in this group are Robert L. Holmes and Barry L. Gan.

 Personal knowledge

 Michael Polanyi, in his account of tacit knowledge, stresses the importance of the maxim in focusing both explicit and implicit modes of understanding.
 "Maxims are rules, the correct application of which is part of the art they govern...
 Maxims can only function within a framework of personal (i.e., experiential) knowledge".